 The short answer I gave to Herb is yes it’s possible…..the longer answer is it takes careful planning and access to the right products.
 The article below will present 3 strategies to make a walk in shower in a 4’ wide space.

 Sure – man-caves are cool – but why limit lower level living space to guys?
 For Sarah and Joe Chaulk of Alexandria Ohio (a rural area outside Columbus) two factors contributed to their transformational basement remodeling project.
 First and foremost was to have a place for their adult daughter to sleep (beyond a air mattress) when she visits from Cincinnati.
 Second – they needed to fix their wet basement (which had recently flooded) to provide a fun space which could be enjoyed by the whole family.
 In the article below learn how Sarah and Joe (along with their expert craftsman and contractors Randy and Mike) started literally from the ground up to transform a musty basement into a contemporary, fun and functional lower level living space.

 Mary was practically in tears when she called me.
 She had seen all the pretty pictures on Pinterest and the Internet of glass block walk in showers and now after talking to her friends and her bathroom remodeling contractor she was encountering one fear after another.
-Intellectually she understood the acronym about fear (which is False Evidence Appearing Real), but she had no good answers to the following concerns which were coming up:
+Intellectually she understood the ‘fear’ acronym (which is False Evidence Appearing Real).
+However, she had no good answers to the following concerns which were coming up from those around her: